 The internal audit department shall function under policies established by the Board.
-The internal audit director shall report functionally to the Board and administratively to the Superintendent.
-Individual Board members may contact the internal audit director with suggestions of audit focus areas, but shall have no individual authority to direct such audits.
-Audit selection shall be based on the internal audit director's professional judgment augmented by the direction of the Board acting as a whole.
+The internal auditor shall report functionally to the Board and administratively to the Superintendent.
+Individual Board members may contact the internal audit director with suggestions of audit focus areas but shall have no individual authority to direct such audits.
+Any audit suggested by individual Board members shall be reported to the Board.
+Audit selection shall be based on the internal auditor's professional judgment augmented by the direction of the Board acting as a whole.

-Report "functionally" means, but is not limited to, the Board operating in:
+Report "functionally" means, but is not limited to, the Board:

 Approving internal audit plans.

-Communicating with the internal audit director concerning internal audit activities.
+Communicating with the internal auditor concerning internal audit activities.

-Making decisions regarding the appointment or removal of the internal audit director.
+Making decisions regarding the appointment or removal of the internal auditor.

-Report "administratively" means the Superintendent shall provide appropriate structure for the internal audit function within the organization that includes but is not limited to:
+Report "administratively" means the Superintendent providing appropriate structure for the internal audit function within the organization that includes, but is not limited to, providing: